Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/lab8.md

 # Explore Insider Risk Management in Microsoft Purview

+## Lab scenario
+In this lab, you will explore the capabilities of Insider Risk Management to identify, mitigate, and respond to potential risks posed by individuals within the organization

+## Lab objectives

+In this lab, you will complete the following tasks:

++ Task 1: Process of setting up an insider risk policy.
++ Task 2: Enable the Audit log search capability (SKIP if you did the setup lab task to enable the audit log.
++ Task 3: Apply to all insider risk management policies.
++ Task 4: Create policy.

 ## Task 1: Process of setting up an insider risk policy
 In this task you, as the global administrator, will enable permissions for Insider Risk Management.
 Specifically, you will add users to the Insider Risk Management role group to ensure that designated users can access and manage insider risk management features.
 It may take up to 30 minutes for the role group permissions to apply to users across the organization.